toni-heittola/pelican-btoc/README.md

 Pelican-btoc - Automatic generation of TOC for Pelican
 ======================================================

 `pelican-btoc` is an open source Pelican plugin to produce table of content for content page.
-Plugin is based on bootstrap components `scrollspy` and `affix`.
-The plugin is inspired by the similar TOC in the [Bootstrap documentation page](http://getbootstrap.com/).
+Plugin can be used with Bootstrap3 and Bootstrap5.
+For BS3, the plugin is based on bootstrap components `scrollspy` and `affix`, it is inspired by the similar TOC in the [Bootstrap documentation page](http://getbootstrap.com/).
+For BS5, the plugin can use [tocbot](https://tscanlin.github.io/tocbot/) or [Table of Contents plugin for Bootstrap](https://afeld.github.io/bootstrap-toc/).
 The plugin is mostly developed to be used with Markdown content.

 **Author**

-Toni Heittola (toni.heittola@gmail.com), [GitHub](https://github.com/toni-heittola), [Home page](http://www.cs.tut.fi/~heittolt/)
+Toni Heittola (toni.heittola@gmail.com), [GitHub](https://github.com/toni-heittola), [Home page](https://homepages.tuni.fi/toni.heittola/)

 Installation instructions
 =========================